-Martha Stewart’s meal delivery service is back on the mail-order Thanksgiving train this year.
-Each kit comes with all the ingredients to make up to four different side dishes—all you have to do is supply the Turkey.
-Zero menu planning, zero shopping and you still get to serve recipes like cheesy sausage stuffing, roasted root vegetables with brown butter, herbs and almonds, and spiced apple oat crisp for just $50 to $120 depending on what you order.
+Last year, Martha Stewart’s Thanksgiving meal delivery kit came with all the ingredients to make up to four different side dishes—all you had to do was supply the Turkey.
+Zero menu planning, zero shopping and you still got to serve up cheesy sausage stuffing, roasted root vegetables with brown butter, herbs and almonds, and spiced apple oat crisp for just $50 to $120, depending on what you ordered.
 Sounds divine—we mean she is Martha Stewart, after all.

-So you want full control over your Thanksgiving menu, even if you’re not actually cooking it.
+So, you want full control over your Thanksgiving menu, even if you’re not actually cooking it?
 We totally get it—and so does this food delivery service.
-We use Fresh Direct weekly for our produce fix, but we’ll also be ordering our whole Thanksgiving dinner here.
-Choose everything from appetizers to sides to mains to dessert (to kid-friendly chicken fingers), all completely prepared.
+We use Fresh Direct weekly for our produce fix, but we’ll also be ordering our whole Thanksgiving dinner from their site.
+Choose everything from appetizers and sides to mains and dessert (yes, including kid-friendly chicken fingers), all completely prepared.
 Just heat and serve.
-(Psst, this one only delivers in select areas of New York, New Jersey, Connecticut, Pennsylvania, Delaware and D.C. found here).
+(Psst, this one only delivers in select areas of New York, New Jersey, Connecticut, Pennsylvania, Delaware and D.C., find more info here).

 While it may be hard to imagine, turkey isn’t the number one meat choice for everyone on Thanksgiving.
 And when you sign up for Butcher Box, you get a choice of three different meats, plus a free 10- to 14- lb. turkey in your first box.
 Not going to cook it all right away?
 Freeze it to use for the upcoming holiday season.

 Enjoy all the delicious home-cooked food with none of the stress thanks to Harry & David’s gourmet turkey feast.
-And feast you will thanks to the massive menu of mains, sides and dessert.
-It includes a 10- lb. ready-to-heat oven-roasted turkey, apple sausage stuffing, Parmesan creamed spinach, brown sugar sweet potatoes, New York-style pumpkin layered cheesecake, classic turkey gravy and cranberry relish with orange zest.
-OK, we’re hungry already.
+And feast you will, thanks to the massive menu of mains, sides and dessert.
+Last year's included a 10- lb. ready-to-heat oven-roasted turkey, apple sausage stuffing, Parmesan creamed spinach, brown sugar sweet potatoes, New York-style pumpkin layered cheesecake, classic turkey gravy and cranberry relish with orange zest.
+OK, we’re already hungry.

 That’s right—Omaha Steaks doesn’t just serve steaks.
 Turkeys are fair game, too (sorry, had to).
 If you’re responsible for multiple people with differing tastes, opt for this meat delivery service, which offers several poultry options and even ham.
 Last year, the retailer added sides to its selection like roasted garlic mashed potatoes, green bean casserole and pumpkin pie.